RitaGarridoGabriel/AmateurFootball/README.md

 # AmateurFootball

-This application was delevoped in the curricular unit Databases - Bachelor's Degree in Informatics Engineering (University of Coimbra) course.
+This application was developed in the curricular unit Databases - Bachelor's Degree in Informatics Engineering (University of Coimbra) course.
-It's an online plataform for amateur football players that:
+It's an online platform for amateur football players that:
 - Gathers all the information about tournaments, teams and players stored in a **database**
 - Manage user's access and personal information
 - Allows login and signup